MaterializeInc/materialize/misc/civiz/README.md

 ## Deploying

-A successful merge to master will deploy the new code to mtrlz.dev/civiz.
+A successful merge to main will deploy the new code to mtrlz.dev/civiz.